modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-15-sect-1.md

 !!! abstract "Introduction"

-	*What kind of universe is described by some Prizes in Economic Sciences?*
+	*What kind of universes are described by some Prizes in Economic Sciences?*

 	Is it worthwhile to talk about universes in Economic Sciences?
 What can we learn from the descriptions of the Sveriges Riksbank Prizes in Economic Sciences in Memory of Alfred Nobel?